wentingluo91/customer-retention-dashboard-powerbi/README.md

 # 📊 Customer Retention Dashboard

-An interactive Power BI dashboard that analyzes customer churn behavior and identifies the key factors associated with customer retention.
+An interactive Power BI dashboard that analyzes customer churn behavior and identifies the key factors associated with customer churn.

 ---